Cupra Raval: Cupra Raval Concept Car

-Production Model
+Production model

-The production version of the Cupra Raval will utitlize the MEB Entry platform shared with the upcoming Škoda Epiq and Volkswagen ID.
-Polo.
-It will use a front-wheel-drive layout.

-The Raval was revealed at the 2025 International Motor Show Germany in Munich, Germany.
+The production version of the Cupra Raval is based on the MEB Entry platform shared with the Škoda Epiq and Volkswagen ID.
+Polo, with a front-wheel-drive layout.
+The Raval was revealed in camouflage as a near-production model at the 2025 International Motor Show Germany in Munich, Germany, followed by the launch on 9 April 2026.